Skip to content

 USDA Hardiness Zone

 A geographic area defined by average annual minimum temperature, used to determine which plants can survive in a location.
+(See abbreviations to see why USDA is special here.)

 Full Sun